Eliza Marsden Hassall: Life

 She was born at "Denbigh", in Cobbitty, New South Wales, the seventh of eight children of Thomas Hassall, a colonial minister, and his wife Ann, the eldest daughter of Samuel Marsden.
 Eliza was educated at home, by her governess and by the tutors of her brothers.
 She assisted in the Sunday school programs at Heber Chapel, which her father had built for the benefit of the workers at the Denbigh estate, and at St. Paul's Church, in Cobbity, beginning in 1842.

 She maintained regular correspondence with the members of her extended family, being particularly interested in her family history.
 She also became proficient at managing the household of her family, extending to assisting in management of the estate, to the point of learning winemaking.
 She also helped to minister to the families of the estate's tenants and tradesmen.

+With the assistance of her father, she acquired a farm at Bowral, which would later be sold in 1866 for 450 pounds.
 In time, her elder sisters married.
 She did not, choosing instead to help her father and eldest brother, Rev. James Hassall, in their ministries, and later in caring for her mother after the death of her father.
-She also became involved in promoting missionary activity overseas.
+Following her father's death in 1868, Eliza moved with her mother to Parramatta.

+She became involved in promoting missionary activity overseas.
 By 1855, she had become involved in the work of the British and Foreign Bible Society.
-With the assistance of her father, she acquired a farm at Bowral, which would later be sold in 1866 for 450 pounds.
-Following her father's death in 1868, Eliza moved with her mother to Parramatta.
 Eliza during these years became increasingly pietistic.
 She is recorded as having told a niece to break off an engagement with a young man, at whatever cost to herself, on the basis of his lacking good character, and as telling a sister-in-law that "the lessons affliction is sent to teach us is to be more sympathetic and forgiving to others.